jspopisno1/branch-msg/README.md

 All we know that Git is designed to "forget" the original branch that a commit comes from.

-This information sometimes is important in some scenarios.
+This information is important (or useful) in some scenarios.
 For example, to matching a commit with your issue tracking system.
-Or, make it easier to digging into the history to reason about a certain bug.
+Or, make it easier to dig into the history to reason about a certain bug.

-For actually capture such information, in some project, we force the team to leave the "issue id" or we write down the branch explicitly.
+For actually capture such information, in some project, we are forced to leave the "issue id" or the "branch name" explicitly.
+That's tedious.

 # Here is `branch-msg`